This week’s blog post is written by Adrienne Shaw, an assistant professor in Temple University’s Department of Media Studies and Production.

 Having completed around twenty collaborations since 2010, I have a lot of experience on joint projects.
 They’re great and challenging simultaneously.
-(To any of my present and former collaborators, if it seems like I’m writing about you—it is actually about those other people or myself?.)
+(To any of my present and former collaborators, if it seems like I’m writing about you, it is actually about those other people or myself.)

 If you are seeking and do not get a tenure track job right out of grad school (very few do), scholarly collaborators can help you get new research streams going while you balance writing your first book, applying for jobs, and doing whatever contingent labor you have taken on in the process.
-If you do get a tenure track job, they can help you get research going while you get your bearings at your new institution and navigate all the new service and teaching responsibilities.
+If you do get a tenure track job, they can help you get research going while you get your bearings at your new institution and navigate your new service and teaching responsibilities.

 With the right collaborators, “many hands make light work”—that is, you can write more and faster than you could on your own, which is great when your tenure clock is ticking away.
 If you don’t have access to research assistants (RAs) at your institution but your collaborators do at theirs, you can do different sorts of projects than you might otherwise.
 You can access new or different funding streams and audiences for your work.
 You can work on topics and with methodologies that might not be central to your work but give your research a breadth that you wouldn’t be able to achieve on your own.
 And finally, you get to learn about other theories, methods, and topics (and as academics we like learning things, right?).

-Choosing your Collaborators
+Choosing Your Collaborators

 It is always flattering when someone smart says, “hey you’re smart too, let’s work together!”
-But the truth is, smart does not mean organized or on top of things, which is by far the most important quality in a collaborator.
+But the truth is, smart does not mean organized or on top of things, which are by far the most important qualities in a collaborator.
 You don’t want to have collaborators disappear on you.
 There is often a “good” reason for their disappearance; your collaborators are human, just like you.
-When you are working on the strict deadlines of funding bodies, journals, conferences, presses, and tenure clocks, however, delays are stressful and cause a cascade of backups for everyone involved.
+When you are working with the strict deadlines of funding bodies, journals, conferences, presses, and tenure clocks, however, delays are stressful and cause a cascade of backups for everyone involved.
 It is hard to predict if someone you’ve never worked with is the kind of person who is going to ghost on a project, but you can do some background work to figure this out.
 What is their own record of publications, presentations, editing, and grants?
 If they regularly publish and get grants, there’s a good chance that they know what they are doing and you have evidence they can meet deadlines and get stuff done.
-If all they ever do is collaborations, is that because they are relying on others to do the heavy lifting?
+If all they ever do is collaborations, however, is that because they are relying on others to do the heavy lifting?
 Have they collaborated with people you know?
 Ask those folks what their experiences were like.
-[Related: if someone ever asks you what someone is like to work with, be honest and fair.
-There is a big difference between gossip and a frank assessment of someone’s ability to pull their weight on a project.]
+(Related: if someone ever asks you what someone is like to work with, be honest and fair.
+There is a big difference between gossip and a frank assessment of someone’s ability to pull their weight on a project.)

 People have different work styles so if they are going to flake on some aspects of the project, are they adding value in other ways?
 Maybe they great at getting donations or identifying funding streams.
 They could be super competent at copyediting and formatting manuscripts.
 They might have an army of RAs who can grind out analyses.
 In general, they might have access to resources you don’t.